 After registering the death, which must be done within 5 days, you then need to arrange the funeral.

-Undertakers who are part of these organisations have to follow certain codes of practice.
-For example, they are required to provide a price list for their services when asked.
+Undertakers who are members of these organisations have to follow certain codes of practice.

 Have The Death Certificate And Disposal Certificate Ready

 Make sure you have obtained the Death Certificate and Disposal Certificate from the Registrar of Births, Deaths and Marriages before trying to organise the funeral.

 The will needs to be read and checked to see if there are any special instructions for the funeral.

 Check the deceased’s paperwork to identify if there are any papers that indicate whether the deceased may have prepaid for their funeral or advanced any wishes about the funeral arrangements.